javatask/javatask-articles/clobnqe8s000009l7fauw5ssw.md

     * `AccessLogBucketPolicy`: This bucket policy for the log bucket denies all S3 actions if the request is not made over a secure (SSL/TLS) connection.

     * `AssetsDistribution`: This CloudFront distribution is created for content delivery.
-It uses the S3 bucket as its origin and implements the cache policy specified by the `CachePolicy` parameter.
+It uses the S3 bucket as its origin and implements the cache policy.
 The default root object is set to `index.html`, and the viewer protocol policy redirects all HTTP traffic to HTTPS.
 It also uses the HTTP/2 protocol and employs the default CloudFront certificate.

     * `CloudFrontOriginAccessControl`: This resource configures CloudFront origin access control for S3, ensuring that signing behavior is always enforced with sigv4 signing protocol.